jojoCode123/IosifBin/README.md

 # IosifBin
-A new encoding format called IosifBin (not to be used a practical encoding scheme)
+A new encoding format called IosifBin (not to be used as a practical encoding scheme)

 Bytes are encoded into strings of type "iosifbin"